JohnBulbow/jbli/README.md

 Welcome to the John Bulbow Language Institute site page.

-More courses are be adding soon.
+More courses are being added soon.

 This site was built mostly with Bootstrap (a combo of HTML+CSS+JS Bundle).
 I had previously self-learnt all 3 languages years ago but I'm new to Bootstrap which made it super easy to build and manipulate to my needs.